 Always carry an umbrella

 Rubber soled shoes are durable, practical and lightweight.
 You may still slip from time to time, but you should be steadier than before.

-(We aren’t liable for random banana skins).
+Suede is never a smart choice for rainy days, unless you want to ruin your shoes.
 Of course, whether rubber or leather, wipe your feet on the way in.

 Go suited and booted

 Don’t worry, we aren’t going to suggest you pop out to the local garden centre for footwear before you go to the office.
 But trying Chelsea boots with your suit can have interesting results, and offers a nice change to the norm.
-If you have enough break, or length, on your trousers, then you won’t even see the gusset of the Chelsea boot.
+If you have enough break, or length, on your trousers, then you won’t even see the gusset of the boot.
 Be careful not to wear your trousers with too much break, or you risk looking like you’ve shrunk in the wash.